Definitive Guide · TheCodeForge

 What AutoSys Actually Is

-AutoSys (now officially CA Workload Automation AE, owned by Broadcom) is an enterprise job scheduling system that runs batch jobs, file watchers, and complex multi-step workflows across distributed systems.
-It is the backbone of nightly processing in investment banks, insurance companies, telcos, and healthcare systems — the infrastructure that runs payroll, bank settlements, ETL pipelines, and regulatory reporting at 2am every night.
+AutoSys (officially CA Workload Automation AE, owned by Broadcom) is an enterprise job scheduler built for complex workloads across distributed systems — batch jobs, file watchers, multi-step workflows, and event-driven pipelines.
+It's the backbone of nightly batch processes in investment banks, insurance companies, telcos, and healthcare — the infrastructure behind payroll runs, bank settlements, ETL pipelines, and regulatory reporting at 2am.
+If you've done enterprise application support and something broke in the night, there's a fair chance AutoSys was somewhere in the chain.

 Plain English